maskp/Pitcher/collab/readme.md

 	1.Notification icon for new message and friend request, 2.a little buggy when deleting friends,
-	3.couldn't implement AWS to store images and video.
+	3.couldn't implement AWS to store images and video 4.Site is responsive video is not
+	5.not mobile friendly

 #link:
 [collab](https://lit-springs-65937.herokuapp.com/)